 Glock 19 Gen 3 vs Gen 4 Differences

 The Glock phenomenon came to life in the early eighties.
 In a short time, the Glock name spread across the ocean into America.
-Initially unnoticed, the Glock platform created an entirely new class of handgun that many have grown to love.
-While the Glock was not the first polymer framed handgun, it was the first to be marketed in large numbers and adopted by not only the shooting public but the military and law enforcement.
+Initially unnoticed, the Glock platform created an entirely new class of handguns that many have grown to love.
+While the Glock was not the first polymer-framed handgun, it was the first to be marketed in large numbers and adopted by not only the shooting public but also the military and law enforcement.

 All gun manufacturers offer different models of their products.
-In order to find out when your particular gun was made, you had to do a search on its serial number.
-While Glock does make many different models.
-Their products have evolved through modifications that let their handguns be recognized by generation.
-In knowing which generation of Glock you have you can narrow down when it was made or at least when Glock started making them.
-At present, generation three and four Glocks are readily available in the United States for new purchase.
+You had to search its serial number to find out when your particular gun was made.
+While Glock makes many other models, its products have evolved through modifications that have allowed its handguns to be recognized by generations.
+When learning how to tell what gen your Glock is, you can narrow it down by when it was made or at least when Glock started making them.
+At present, generations three and four are readily available in the United States for new purchases, but is there a difference between Glock Gen 3 Vs. Gen 4?

-Gaston Glock, who had no prior experience in gun manufacturing, was indeed an innovator.
+Gaston Glock, who had no prior gun manufacturing experience, was an innovator.
 He didn't fix what wasn't broken.
 However, the evolution from a Gen 1 Glock 17 to a Glock 17 Gen 4 didn't come from any marketing whimsy.
 While the first Gen Glocks weren't broken per se, there were improvements to be made.
-Over the decades the Glock handgun has evolved with some changes being subtle, while others are instantly recognizable.
-On the surface, the striker fired Glock design has remained visually the same.
-However, changes are easily identified when you know what you're looking for.
+Over the decades, handguns, such as the Glock 19 Gen 3 Vs. Gen 4 has evolved, with some subtle changes, while others are instantly recognizable.
+On the surface, the striker-fired Glock design has remained visually the same.
+However, changes are easily identified when you know what you want.

 1. Overall Length: